project

 Contact information:

-This website was coded and designed by me from scratch on VScode!
+This website was coded and designed by me from scratch on VS Code!